-Something so simple as drinking our recommended amount of water each day can add tremendous benefits to our health and weight loss journey.
+Something so simple as drinking your recommended amount of water each day can add tremendous benefits to your health and weight loss journey.
 They all agree, 8-10 glasses of water a day, but why?
-We lose weight, look younger, function better, think clearer and detox.
+You lose weight, look younger, function better, think clearer and detox.

-I added 8 glasses of water for a week to my diet and had astounding results, but as soon as the week was over, I slowly went back to my water less ways.
-Knowing some of the benefits and advantages to drinking water for health and weight loss has helped motivate me to make it a permanent habit.
+I added 8 glasses of water for a week to my diet and had astounding results, but as soon as the week was over, I slowly went back to my waterless ways.
+Knowing some of the benefits and advantages of drinking water for health and weight loss has helped motivate me to make it a permanent habit.

-When we drink water before a meal, it helps fill our stomach.
-This signals the brain and makes us feel full sooner.
+When you drink water before a meal, it helps fill your stomach.
+This signals the brain and makes you feel full sooner.

 Green tea and warm cocoa were my favorite drinks during the day, but when drinking 8 glasses of water regularly, the idea of trying to drink tea or cocoa as well was unpleasant.
 The desire for those drinks went away.
 Imagine if water helped eliminate calories from your favorite caloric beverage.

-Toxins can keep us fat.
-If the body gets overwhelmed with toxins, it uses fat cells to lock them into storage until it has a chance to deal with them.
+Toxins can keep you fat.
+If your body gets overwhelmed with toxins, it uses fat cells to lock them into storage until it has a chance to deal with them.

-Every detox pathway in the body is dependent on water for efficient and quick elimination.
+Every detox pathway in your body is dependent on water for efficient and quick elimination.

-Within 10 minutes of drinking water our resting energy expenditure goes up and we burn more calories for up to an hour afterwards.
+Within 10 minutes of drinking water, your resting energy expenditure goes up and you burn more calories for up to an hour afterward.
 When that water is cold, the body burns even more calories in heating the water up to body temperature.

-When we are dehydrated, we can’t burn fat.
+When you are dehydrated, you can’t burn fat.
 Water is used in the process of burning fats and carbohydrates: the ones eaten and stored.

-Energy from food is processed more quickly when we are hydrated.
-Dehydration causes us to feel fatigued, lowers our mood and inhibits clear thinking.
-These are all likely conditions to cause poor food choices and make us not want to get up and move.
+Energy from food is processed more quickly when you are hydrated.
+Dehydration causes fatigue, lowers mood and inhibits clear thinking.
+These are all likely conditions to cause poor food choices and make you not want to get up and move.

 Hydrated muscles are more energetic, move correctly and are flexible.
 Sprains are less likely to occur in a hydrated body and muscle cramps won’t slow you down.
 Hydration lubricates your joints for more shock absorption.
 Plus, the discs between your vertebrae are filled with water and give more cushion and support to your back causing less pain before, during and after workouts.

-70-80% of the brain is made up of water.
-As little as 2% dehydration can cause shrinkage to the brain resulting in headaches, confusion and moodiness.
-When hydrated we feel happier.
+70-80% of your brain is made up of water.
+As little as 2% dehydration can cause shrinkage to the brain resulting in headaches, confusion, and moodiness.
+When hydrated you feel happier.